 In my artistic practice I work in several media, primarily using digital tools, but I am especially interested in ways of combining different media and techniques.
-I intentionally try to use and juxtapose different materials, like wood or found objects with technological processes.
-Some of the technological tools I use are considered as new or “cutting edge” (at least for a while), but I especially aim for using off-the-shelf media and more wide-spread consumer products.
+I intentionally try to use and juxtapose technological processes with different materials and found objects.

 The works I make are often based on the development and transmutation of concepts.
-They are presented as video works, as performances or exhibitions and as part of workshops.
-In my probing practice I have collaborated with anumber of clients, such as Volvo cars, different museums (eg. The Museum of Ethnography in Stockholm, The Museum of Work in Norrköping and Kulturen in Lund, with architects (Ghilardi + Hellsten arkitekter) and various curators, conferences, galleries and venues.
+They are presented as performances or exhibitions, as sound or video art and as part of workshops.
+In my probing practice I have collaborated with several collaborators and clients, from artist collectives to corporations.

 As a researcher I have published a number of books and articles.
 My research primarily deals with issues of digital and material culture.
 I have also developed a research track about the concept Industrial Cool, through which I scrutinise the role of industries in a society that is imagined as postindustrial.

 At the moment I’m concentrating on developing art and research around the concept Mundania, which is a way to explore how advanced technologies are enmeshed with everyday life.